Phulwa: Plot

 The series revolves around a little village girl named Phulwa (meaning "flower"), living in a bandit-infested part of India.
 She is a sweet, innocent, and loving girl, but unluckily, gets caught in the middle of a ruthless feud.
-She loses most of her family, as well as her childlike innocence at an early age.
+She loses most of her family, as well as her childlike innocence, at an early age.

-Phulwa has a much older foster brother named Bhavani (Prashant Narayanan), who is a bandit.
-Shankar (Angad Hasija), who wants to take revenge against Bhavani, abducts Phulwa.
+Phulwa has a much older foster brother named Bhavani, who is a bandit.
+Shankar, who wants to take revenge against Bhavani, abducts Phulwa.
 Circumstances make it appear that Shankar and Phulwa are married to each other.
 The village council (panchayat) decides that they have to stay together as a couple, though Shankar is nearly three times Phulwa's age.
 Shankar believes that Bhavani killed his elder brother and sister-in-law.
-Moreover, Shankar's younger sister Mahua (Wasna Ahmed) was in love with Bhavani but he left her.
+Moreover, Shankar's younger sister Mahua was in love with Bhavani but he left her.

 Shankar grows fond of the innocent Phulwa and tries to make amends for his earlier actions that spoiled her life.
 Phulwa idolises Shankar and calls him 'Masterji' out of respect.
 Sharbati, a distant relative, wants to marry Shankar, but does not encourage her.

 The local landlord and politician, Bade Thakur aka Daroga Singh, sends a proposal for Mahua to marry his son, Chhote Thakur.
 Mahua runs away from the wedding because she still loves Bhavani but is killed by a spurned Chhote Thakur.
 Later Shankar learns that the Thakur father-son duo, not Bhavani, killed his brother and sister-in-law as well.
 The Thakurs with Sharbati's help capture Phulwa, her parents, and siblings.
 Shankar and Bhavani go to rescue them and saves Phulwa and her brother, Babu.
 However, Phulwa's parents and Shankar are killed.
 Phulwa and Babu accompany Bhavani to the hideout of his bandit group.
 Phulwa swears to take revenge for the deaths of 'Masterji' (Shankar) and her parents and joins the bandits.

 Ten years later, Phulwa has grown up into a tough and fearless woman.
-She helps the poor, fights injustice, and considers the Thakurs as her greatest enemies.
+She helps the poor, fights injustice, and regards the Thakurs as her greatest enemies.
 Chhote Thakur is married to Sharbati.
 One day, Phulwa comes face-to-face with the couple and is forced to kill Chhote Thakur in self-defence.
 Bade Thakur and Sharbati pledge revenge against Phulwa for the killing of Chhote Thakur.